ADLINK-IST/opensplice/docs/html/DeploymentGuide/_sources/overview.txt

-.. _`Starting Vortex OpenSplice DDS for a Single Process Deployment`:
+.. _`Starting Vortex OpenSplice for a Single Process Deployment`:

 Starting Vortex OpenSplice for a Single Process Deployment
 ==========================================================